Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 Dosage

-Choose pumpkin seed or pumpkin seed powder
+Choose pumpkin seeds or pumpkin seed powder

 Pumpkin seed powder